-Before your gastroscopy, the doctor will discuss the test with you and answer any questions, then you will be asked to sign a consent form allowing the test to be done.
+Before your gastroscopy, the doctor will discuss the procedure with you and answer any questions, then you will be asked to sign a consent form allowing the test to be done.

-You will be asked to lie on the table on your left side.
+You will be asked to lie flat, usually on your left side.
 You are usually given a sedative and sometimes a pain-reliever medicine by injection into a vein.
 The sedative will help you to relax, and may put you to sleep.
 Generally, you will have little recollection of the procedure.
-In some cases, the test can be done without the sedative and you need to discuss this with the doctor before you sign the consent form.
+In some cases, the procedure can be done without the sedative – you need to discuss this with the doctor before you sign the consent form.

 The back of your throat may be sprayed with a local anaesthetic to make it numb and to help you not to gag.
-A small mouthguard will be put between your teeth to stop you from biting the endoscope.
-If you have false teeth (dentures) they will be removed before the procedure.
+A small mouthguard will be put between your teeth to stop you from biting the endoscope and to protect your teeth.
+If you have false teeth (dentures) they will need to be removed.

 The endoscope will be placed into your mouth and you will be instructed to swallow it down into your stomach.
-The tube is just less than a centimetre in diameter and does not enter your windpipe, so there is plenty of room to breathe around it.
 The doctor will direct air into your stomach via the gastroscope.
 This will make viewing easier.